-General Learning Goal: The student will describe and explain the elements of traffic code violations as defined in Title 42 C.R.S.
+General Learning Goal: The student will learn elements of traffic code violations as defined in Title 42 C.R.S.

 1. The student will recognize elements of traffic code violations as defined in 42-2, 3 &4 C.R.S., specifically: